icebarf/files/README.md

 - Install alacritty and make sure .config/alacritty/alacritty.yml exists
 - Install alacritty-themes using npm to install themes with ease

+> Do the following when not on a Desktop Environment
 - Install `polkit` in official mirror and `polkit-dumb-agent` in  AUR.
 - Install `picom` for transparency in alacritty